TheAlbatross279/thealbatross279.github.io/_posts/2016-01-31-netflix-sabbatical.markdown

 In grad school, I found great escapism in watching shows when I should either have been sleeping or working on projects.
 It was a way to disengage and relax while enjoying a story while coping with the constant stress of school -- and I had an active social life, so it wasn't like I was doing this all the time.
 However, when I graduated and started working full time and my husband had gone back to school three hours away, I found that coming home, turning on the TV and casting Netflix quickly became my weekday evening ritual.

-It wasn't totally brainless about it either -- I was aware that I was spending all my time watching TV and at some point I determined that my Netflix habits were suddenly meeting the criteria of a hobby.
+I wasn't totally brainless about it either -- I was aware that I was spending all my time watching TV and at some point I determined that my Netflix habits were suddenly meeting the criteria of a hobby.
 I started answering the question, "what are you hobbies?" with a defeated answer of "watching tv shows."

 As someone with two college degrees, this was unsettling and mildly shameful.
 Instead of carving out time for things that challenged me, I defaulted to the easy route of letting that "next episode starts in 20 seconds" feature take the wheel.